sergi/sergimansilla.com/source/_posts/refactoring-in-go-using-reflection.md

 tags: [golang, kubernetes, programming, refactoring, reflection]
 ---

-Go's reflection API is quite the unknown for many developers, but it can definitely come in handy in some scenarios.
-In this article I'll use Go's reflection in a scenario that should feel familiar enough to see practical uses for using reflection.
+Go's reflection API is quite the unknown for many developers.
+In this article, I'll use it in a familiar scenario to show that it can help you in your day to day coding.

 <!-- more -->